maria-poc/maria-poc.github.io/_posts/2017-08-20-the-forest-in-the-fog copy 3.markdown

 ---
 layout: post
-title: Centro Integrado de Ecologia Urbana
+title: CENTRO DE ARTES
 date: 2017-08-20 13:32:20 +0300
 description: You’ll find this post in your `_posts` directory.
 Go ahead and edit it and re-build the site to see your changes. # Add post description (optional)
-img: 3.png # Add image post (optional)
+img: 2.png # Add image post (optional)
 # tags: [Blog, Meditation]
 author: # Add name author (optional)